ingen-lab/Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/Curious_Creator_Edits/Readme.txt

 I have added Curious Creator's Blender File so it is a bit easier to access.
-Curious has very kindly made a number of edits on my Release3_AdaEdit_SundanceEdit_09.blend file.
+Originally, I thought Curious had edits on my Release3_AdaEdit_SundanceEdit_09.blend file.
+But now after looking over the file, I can see that my edits of the UV's on the lower legs are not present.
+The file that she used was OSRuth2_CurrentRelease_AdaEdit_RC3.blend.
+That was later confirmed on a Google + posting.

-Here are Curious' notes on changes she made . . .
+Here are Curious' notes on changes she made to OSRuth2_CurrentRelease_AdaEdit_RC3.blend . . .

 File One- Realease3_AdaEdit_SndanceDit_0/CuriousFileOne9blend
 -Tweaked uvs to feet..